Goshido/android-vulkan/docs/rigid-body-component.md

 ## <a id="brief">Brief</a>

 Class represents rigid body entity which is one of the main building blocks of the physics simulation.
 There two main category for rigid bodies: *_kinematic_* and *_dynamic_*.
 The kinematic body has infinite mass and it is the best tool for describing level geometry.
 The dynamic body is simulated according physics laws.
-Dynamic body also controls the transfromation of every transformable components which are attached to the current [_Actor_](./actor.md).
+Dynamic body also controls the transformation of every transformable components which are attached to the current [_Actor_](./actor.md).

 **Important rule:** There must be no more that one [_RigidBodyComponent_](./rigid-body-component.md) attached to current [_Actor_](./actor.md).
 This rule helps to avoid ambiguity between physics simulation and graphics representation.

-<a id="note-physics-coordinate-system">**Importan note:**</a> Physics coordinate system is different from renderer coordinate system in term of unit length.
+<a id="note-physics-coordinate-system">**Important note:**</a> Physics coordinate system is different from renderer coordinate system in term of unit length.
 The following table describes physics coordinate system properties:

 Property | Description
 --- | ---